benmvp/slides/2018/reactnext/react-eco.md

 **RESTART THE TIMER!!!!**

 - Shalom React Next!
+- Heard so many great things about this conference
+  * Honored to be able to speak here
 - So excited to be here in Israel
   * One of my bucket list countries to visit
 - If you're new to React you might hear that on top of learning React